baerjam/sql-to-csv/README.md

-# sql-to-csv

-sql-to-csv is a utility script to simulate a MySQL command prompt that supports returning results in CSV format and redirecting results to a file

 ## What is it?

-sql-to-csv is a small utility Ruby script that allows the results of sql to to be outputted in CSV format or redirected to a file.
+sql-to-csv is a small utility script that allows the results of sql to to be outputted in CSV format or redirected to a file.
 Making it easy to copy and paste into an email or spreadsheet.
+It simulates a MySQL command prompt allowing for multiple queries to be run.

 Features:
 - Print results as CSV to screen or redirect to file